10 Reasons Why Everyone Is Mean And Unkind To You (And What To Do)

 Reasons Why People Are Mean To You

-First things first, if you are thinking about this question, then know that this question is valid.
+First things first, if you are thinking “why is everyone being mean to you”, then know that this question is valid.
 It’s important to question everything but also give voice to what you feel is wrong.
-You should know that there is no need to put up with people who are always angry towards you, who mistreat you, and who take their frustrations out on everyone near them.
+You should know that there is no need to put up with people who are always angry with you, who mistreat you, and who take their frustrations out on everyone near them.

 Below, I’ve listed some reasons why everyone is being mean to you and how you can deal with them.